Set the Type in Step 2, Name, Address, Date, Amount, before pointing at a reference document. Type is the biggest accuracy lever in the flow.

 Review before applying

 Always check the generated values in Step 4.
-Edit any incorrect extractions before applying to your document.
+Edit any incorrect extractions before they reach the document.